Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/utils/cache/StandardizedCache/classes/StandardizedCache.md

 (`key?`) => `void`

-Function to call when cache items are invalidated
+Function to call when cache items are invalidated.
+                  Called with a specific key when a single item is invalidated, or with undefined when all items are invalidated.

 #### Returns